temporalio/documentation/docs/server-architecture.md

 The Frontend service exposes a strongly typed [Proto API](https://github.com/temporalio/api/blob/master/temporal/api/workflowservice/v1/service.proto) that is used by applications to connect to the Server.

-The Frontend service is responsible for all in-bound calls, including cross-dc related calls that are invoked by a remote cluster.
+The Frontend service is responsible for all in-bound calls, including [Multi-cluster Replication](/docs/server/multi-cluster) related calls that are invoked by a remote cluster.

 It talks to the Matching service, History service, Worker service, and the database.